Title tags are one of the most important on page SEO parameters and can’t be ignored if you are serious to rank on top of search results.

 You can’t ignore Page Title for the following 3 reasons:-

 As I have been repeatedly saying, search engine bots (and Google) use Title Tag to make a first impression of your page.

-Therefore, Title Tags directly impact your search engine ranking.
+Therefore, SEO Title Tags directly impact your search engine ranking.

 2. Important from branding perspective